PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 15 Plans.md

 		- The skeleton crew left behind to run and operate the HQ.
 		- Castar's spellcasters and spies
 		- Halak's brutes
-		- Air defenses (cannons built into multiple floors, ballista & harpoons on the rooftop)
+		- Air defenses (cannons built into multiple floors)

 	- **Extra gear**
 		- Modified Sending Stone earpieces